Online Bachelor of Science in Family & Human Development

 CDE 450: Childhood Disorders and Family Functioning (L)

-As a graduate of this program, you can seek out a variety of positions related to human services.
-You will be well-equipped for careers focused on serving the needs of children and families in education, government agencies, nonprofit organizations or business.
+Upon graduation, you can seek out a variety of positions focused on serving the needs of children and families in education, government agencies, nonprofit organizations or business.

-You can also pursue a master’s or doctoral degree.
-A master’s degree in human development and family studies could lead to senior positions in human services.
+You can also pursue a master’s or doctoral degree post-graduation if you’re interested in senior positions in human services.
 An advanced degree in marriage and family therapy or psychology could lead to careers as a therapist or counselor while a master’s degree in education could qualify you for teaching positions.
-Possible career paths for Bachelor of Science in Family and Human Development include, but aren’t limited to:
+Potential career paths include, but aren’t limited to:

 Advocate